Guides/Build scheduled reports with automations

 -d '{

-"name": "Weekly Traffic Report",
+"title": "Weekly Traffic Report",

 }'

-# Save the template ID
+# Save the page ID

 3. Create the scheduled automation